 We reach Routeburn Falls Hut just after the falls – there’s both a DOC hut (capacity of 48) and a private hut here, with views of the Humboldt mountains and down the Routeburn valley.

 Routeburn Falls to Routeburn Flats (3.6km)

-We push on down to the valley, with the track now re-entering the forest on a well-constructed gravel track.
+We push on down to the valley, with the Routeburn Track now re-entering the forest on a well-constructed gravel track.

-After crossing an rockfall area (a slip occurred in January 1994 when there were massive floods) there’s a great view of Routeburn Flats.
+After crossing a rockfall area (a slip occurred in January 1994 when there were massive floods) there’s a great view of Routeburn Flats.
 Towering above is Mount Xenicus and Mount Erebus.